 Part detective story, part true-life drama, this series unearths evidence from around the world, challenging prevailing ideas and throwing fresh light on unexplained events.
 Using the most up-to-date science in the laboratory and in the field, scientists and researchers examine the missing pieces of each puzzle, completing the picture of what had been merely an assemblage of suppositions.

 The Mona Lisa Mystery (#1305H) Duration: 56:46 STEREO TVPG (Secondary audio: DVI)

-Lost Ships of Rome (#1101) Duration: 56:46 STEREO TVPG (Secondary audio: none)
+Cleopatra's Lost Tomb (#1502) Duration: 56:46 STEREO TVPG (Secondary audio: none)